 Jack specialises in complex and high value personal injury and clinical negligence cases with a particular focus on rail claims.
 He acts for many train operating companies including claims for collision damage, level crossing accidents and bridge strikes as well as for injuries.
-He also acts in cases associated with his main areas of practice, such as Health and Safety prosecutions and professional negligence claims.
 He represents claimants and defendants in multi-track claims in the County Court, High Court and the Court of Appeal.

 He is experienced at representing families and other interested persons at inquests.
 He has a straightforward but empathetic approach and is often instructed in any legal claims which arise out of the inquest conclusion (for example for clinical negligence).